 - Intellectual Property

 Some companies fail to secure their intellectual property.
 Intellect property issues touch on patents, copyrights, and trademarks.
-Seek an attorney to perform an inventory of a firm(s) intellectual property and secure your property.
+Seek an attorney to perform an inventory of the firm’s intellectual property and to secure it on your behalf.

 - Filing too Many Lawsuits